 Day of Tots Sants and 'Trencada de fruits secs'

-The candied fruit was also very important during the celebration.
+Candied fruit was also very important during the celebration.
 According to tradition, the 'godparents' gave it to their godchildren.

 By the way, in Ibiza he also went from house to house, although not to participate in the famous 'Trick or treat'.
-In our case, young people got a carrycot and asked for something for souls.
+In our case, young people got hold of a carrycot and asked for something for souls.